The Pope Says Migrants Are Welcome. Italy Proves They’re Not.

-Italy used to be one country migrants and refugees felt would protect them.
-Not any more.
-And while Pope Francis means well, he doesn’t have the means to help.

-ROME—The 70 or so migrant families who have set up camp in the portico of the majestic Santi Apostoli basilica in the heart of ancient Rome are nervous.
-Most have been there since early August when the city of Rome evicted them from a building they had been occupying illegally on the edge of town.
+ROME—The 70 or so migrant families who have set up camp in the portico of the majestic Santi Apostoli basilica in the heart of this ancient city are nervous.
+Most have been there since early August when officials evicted them from a building they had been occupying illegally on the edge of town.
 They are camped here in faded tents or under soiled blankets strung across ropes between the marble pillars.

 Others moved in just last week after city authorities used brute force to evict around 800 people from a seven-story office building they had been occupying near the city’s central train station for nearly four years.
-Most of those people were Eritrean and Somali, and they had been given refugee status, but that does not come with a guarantee of work or of housing.
-Ironically, asylum seekers are fed and housed by the state, but once their petitions are granted, they’re cut off.
+Most were Eritrean and Somali, and they had been given refugee status, but that does not come with a guarantee of work or of housing.
+Ironically, asylum-seekers are fed and housed by the state, but once their petitions are granted, they’re cut off.

-The stragglers from that mass office building eviction who had then set up camp in a nearby park were forcibly removed with water cannons late last week, which drew strong criticism from humanitarian groups and everyday citizens who watched in horror as pregnant women and disabled people were literally blown off their feet with powerful jets of cold water.
+The stragglers from that mass eviction who had then set up camp in a nearby park were forcibly removed with water cannons late last week, which drew strong criticism from humanitarian groups and everyday citizens who watched in horror as pregnant women and disabled people were literally blown off their feet with powerful jets of cold water.

 On Saturday, a march in support of those evicted drew thousands to the streets of Rome, but when the march ended, few of the refugees had anywhere to sleep except the very streets they had just marched down.

-Those who came here to the church Santi Apostoli a few hundred feet from where the march ended, did so because they believe Pope Francis will protect them.
-“This is Church property,” a young woman from Eritrea told The Daily Beast.
+Those who came here to Santi Apostoli, a few hundred feet from where the march ended, did so because they believe Pope Francis will protect them.
+“This is church property,” a young woman from Eritrea told The Daily Beast.
 “This is the only safe place for us now.”

 She can be forgiven for having blind faith in Francis’s big heart.
 After all, this pope has been vocal about migrant and refugee rights, going so far as to say that “even measures of national security” should be pushed aside when considering humane treatment of migrants.

-And after the mass office block eviction and water cannon fiasco last week, he said the Catholic Church would welcome those evicted, although it remains to be seen just how the church, which already provides food, showers, barber service and plenty of housing, could do much more than it already has.
+And after the mass office block eviction and water cannon fiasco last week, he said the Catholic Church would welcome those evicted, although it remains to be seen just how the church, which already provides food, showers, barber service, and plenty of housing could do much more than it already has.

-On Sunday, he did not mention the migrants in his noontime Angelus address, which was a disappointment to many gathered at St. Peter’s who had hoped he’d offer some clarity as to just what he meant by the church’s invitation.
+On Sunday, he did not mention the migrants in his noontime Angelus address, which was a disappointment to many gathered at St. Peter’s, who had hoped he’d offer some clarity as to just what he meant by the church’s invitation.

 So, the Santi Apostoli tent camp is a tinderbox that will undoubtedly be cleared in the coming days, no matter who owns the sidewalk.